Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Background

 Because decoding is inherently sequential and therefore not compute-intensive, serving systems improve hardware utilization by processing multiple requests in parallel through batching~\cite{recasens2025mind}.
 As static batching is inefficient under variable output lengths, modern systems instead adopt \emph{continuous batching}~\cite{yu2022orca, kwon2023efficient, tensorrt-llm, deepspeed-mii}.
 It allows requests to dynamically enter and exit the batch between decoding iterations, significantly improving throughput and latency.

 At runtime, the number of active requests in the batch is primarily constrained by GPU memory, as each request maintains a growing KV cache throughout decoding.
 Early frameworks conservatively preallocated memory for the maximum possible output length, resulting in substantial overprovisioning.
-In contrast, systems such as vLLM~\cite{kwon2023efficient} and S-LoRA~\cite{sheng2024slora} employ greedy KV-cache allocation strategies that reserve memory only for a limited window of upcoming tokens.
-While this design improves memory efficiency, it may lead to request preemption under high volumes of request arrivals.
+In contrast, systems such as vLLM~\cite{kwon2023efficient} and S-LoRA~\cite{sheng2024slora} employ greedy KV-cache allocation strategies that reserve memory only for a limited window of upcoming tokens, improving memory efficiency.